 Valkmusa National Park, National park in Kymenlaakso, Finland

-The park was established in 1996 to preserve one of the last large natural bog regions in southeastern Finland.
-Its creation aimed to protect this fragile landscape from human disturbance.
+The park was established in 1996 to protect one of the last large natural bog regions in southeastern Finland.
+Its creation came at a time when mire landscapes across Scandinavia were disappearing due to drainage and land use changes.

 The community of curious travelers